DataDog/dd-opentracing-cpp/README.md

 If you want [sanitizers](https://github.com/google/sanitizers) to be enabled, then add either the `-DSANITIZE_THREAD=ON -DSANITIZE_UNDEFINED=ON` or `-DSANITIZE_ADDRESS=ON` flags to cmake, running the tests will now also check with the sanitizers.

+You can enable code coverage instrumentation in the builds of the library and its unit tests by adding the `-DBUILD_COVERAGE=ON` flag to cmake.
+See [scripts/run_coverage.sh](scripts/run_coverage.sh).

 ### Build (Windows)

 **NOTE**: This is currently Early Access, and issues should be reported only via GitHub Issues.
 Installation steps are likely to change based on user feedback and becoming available via Vcpkg.